xMihai/fp/recompose.md

 ```

 Higher Order Components are functions that receive a Component as argument and return a Component.
-They start with `Component => props =>`
+They start with `Component => props =>`.

 ```js
 const wrapper = Component => props => <Component>{props.text}</Component>;
 ```

-Most Recompose functions are not HOCs, but functions that return a HOC.
+Recompose functions are not HOCs, but functions that always return a HOC.
 They start with: `options => Component => props =>`.

 ```js